0xcert/framework/docs/connectors/ethereum-api.md

 | options.sandbox | A `boolean` indicating whether you are in sandbox mode.
 Sandbox mode means you don't make an actual mutation to the blockchain, but you only check whether a mutation would succeed or not.
 | options.unsafeRecipientIds | A list of `strings` representing smart contract addresses that do not support safe ERC-721 transfers.
 | options.url | [required] A `string` representing the URL to the Ethereum node's JSON RPC.
-| options.valueLedgerSource | A `string` representing the URL to the compiled ERC-20 related smart contract definition file.
+| options.valueLedgerSource | A `string` representing the URL to the compiled ERC-20-related smart contract definition file.
 | options.verbose | A `boolean` indicating whether you are in verbose mode.
-Verbose mode means you will get more detailed information in the console about what is going on.
+Verbose mode means the console will provide more detailed information about the current state.
 It defaults to `false`.

 **Usage**